andreavitaletti/IoT_short_course/docs_src/docs/session3.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vR7QxDDAOT5GEActKCZpcNNMpIbEgsB1RBF4B1CeCqJHplpN6Xf51P7MFy_i8_0KmzLAokr5RI0DNaE/embed?start=false&loop=false&delayms=3000" frameborder="0" width="1058" height="624" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 Well, to develop an IoT application as an engineer, we do need a Real-Time Operating System (RTOS).
 [What is An RTOS?](https://www.freertos.org/about-RTOS.html).

+> Embedded systems often have real time requirements.
+A real time requirements is one that specifies that the embedded system must respond to a certain event within a strictly defined time (the deadline).
+A guarantee to meet real time requirements can only be made if the behaviour of the operating system's scheduler can be predicted (and is therefore deterministic).
+FreeRTOS, achieve determinism by allowing the user to assign a priority to each thread of execution.
+The scheduler then uses the priority to know which thread of execution to run next.
+In FreeRTOS, a thread of execution is called a task.

 [Here](https://www.freertos.org/implementation/a00002.html) there is a nice explanation of the main features provided by FreeRTOS, namely

 * Multitasking
 * Scheduling